loganmarchione/HamRadioNewbie.com/content/posts/2024/11/index.md

 ### What is radio?

-I'll dive more into this later, but the [electromagnetic spectrum](https://en.wikipedia.org/wiki/Electromagnetic_spectrum) encompasses all electromagnetic radiation, from relatively long radio waves, to relatively short gamma rays.
-Radio is just a small slice of the spectrum that includes things like AM/FM radio, television broadcasts, NFC, RFID, WiFi, Bluetooth, and more.
+I'll dive more into this in a later post, but the [electromagnetic spectrum](https://en.wikipedia.org/wiki/Electromagnetic_spectrum) encompasses all electromagnetic radiation, from relatively long radio waves, to microwaves, to visible light, to relatively short gamma rays.
+Radio (the wave) is just a small slice of the spectrum that includes things like AM/FM radio, television broadcasts, NFC, RFID, WiFi, Bluetooth, and more.

+{{< figure src="20241021_001.png" width="100%" loading="lazy" alt="the electromagnetic spectrum" attr="Image from Wikipedia" attrlink="https://en.wikipedia.org/wiki/Electromagnetic_spectrum">}}

-A radio picks up radio waves using an antenna, which captures the electromagnetic signals traveling through the air.
+A radio (the device) picks up radio waves using an antenna, which captures the electromagnetic signals traveling through the air.
 The radio then tunes to a specific frequency and demodulates the signal to extract the audio information.
-This signal is amplified and sent to the speaker, where it’s converted into sound you can hear.
+This signal is amplified and sent to the speaker, where it’s converted into sound you can hear (note that you can also send digital data over radio, not just sound).

 ### What is amateur (ham) radio?